tanfwong/rfsoc_notes/_sources/ch7/fir.md

   }
   ```
   VItis HLS gives a RTL implementation with II=1 and a slightly smaller
   latency for the transposed-form SFG.
+Compared with the direct-form,
+  there is not any `acc_loop` in
+  the transposed-form implementation.
+One can achieve II=1 as long as
+  all of  `u[k-1] = bx+u[k]` in `delay_add_loop` can be completed in a
+  pipelined stage of a single clock cycle.

 (sec:fir_cascade)=
 ## Cascade-form Implementation
 * Rewrite {eq}`fir` in the cascade form as follows: